DylanShand1/MemoryFix/README.md

 - TabFocus
 - ZBufferFog

 All testing was done with 100 world resets.
+The farmost right numbers are the system RAM

 ## No Memory Fix (before)